-The Open University Program provides an opportunity for students who have not been admitted to the University, or who have been denied admission or disqualified, to enroll in online state-support courses, based on faculty permission.
-This program is not intended for degree-seeking students and does not meet financial aid requirements.
-Open University is not available if you are eligible to enroll as a state-support student, or if you are a non-resident of California who was enrolled for the previous term as a regular matriculated student.
-If you are enrolled as an Open University student and decide to apply for admission to the University, you must meet all regular admissions requirements.
+Open University registration for the fall 2015 semester will open on Monday, August 17, 2015.
+Open University is not available if you are eligible to enroll as a state-support (admitted) student.
+If you are enrolled as an Open University student and decide to apply for admission to the University, you still must meet all regular admissions requirements.

 Step 1.
 Talk to an Advisor

-It is strongly recommended that you talk to an advisor before attempting to register for any classes.
+If you plan to use your course(s) toward a CSU, Chico online degree, it is strongly recommended that you talk to an advisor before attempting to register for any classes.

 Step 5: Student Identification (ID) Card:

-Step 6: How do I Access my Online Class?
+Step 6: Access Your Online Class

-Step 7: Be Prepared for Class:
+Step 7: Prepare for Class:

 Disqualified Students and/or Students Who Have Been Denied Admission